 YELLOW MAGIC ORCHESTRA Behind The Mask (1979)

 With ‘Behind The Mask’, YMO’s influence touched rock, pop and soul.
-MICHAEL JACKSON loved the track so much, he penned additional lyrics to it during the ‘Thriller’ sessions.
+Michael Jackson loved the track so much, he penned additional lyrics to it during the ‘Thriller’ sessions.
 Unable to be released at the time by Jackson himself, he gave the reworked track to his musical director Greg Phillinganes who had a surprise Top 5 hit in the US R’n’B charts in 1985.
-This proxy collaboration was then later covered by Eric Clapton who hit the mainstream with his rockier version in 1987.
+This proxy collaboration was then later covered by Eric Clapton in 1987.
 The remixed MJ demo eventually appeared on the posthumous album ‘Michael’.

 Available on the YELLOW MAGIC ORCHESTRA album ‘Solid State Survivor’ via Alfa Music